codeigniter4/CodeIgniter4/contributing/pull_request.md

 ### Branching

-CodeIgniter4 uses the [Git-Flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model
+All bug fixes should be sent to the __"develop"__ branch, this is where the next bug fix version will be developed.

-which requires all Pull Requests to be sent to the __"develop"__ branch; this is where the next planned version will be developed.
+PRs with any enhancement should be sent to __"4.3"__ branch, this is where the next minor upgrade version will be developed.

 The __"master"__ branch will always contain the latest stable version and is kept clean so a "hotfix" (e.g. an emergency security patch) can be applied to the "master" branch to create a new version, without worrying